Truro: Demography and economy

 The Truro urban area, including parts of surrounding parishes, had a 2001 census population of 18,051.
 By 2011 the population, including Threemilestone, was 20,044.
 As of 2021, there are 23,047 residents.
 Its status as the county's prime destination for retail and leisure and administration is unusual in that it is only its fourth most populous settlement.
 Indeed, population growth at 10.5% between 1971 and 1998 was slow compared with other Cornish towns and Cornwall.
-This trend changed significantly in the 21st century as Truro became one of the fastest growing cities in Cornwall, Truro experienced a year-on-year growth rate of 1.31% (Compared to 0.68% for Cornwall).
+This trend changed significantly in the 21st century, as Truro became one of the fastest growing connurbations in Cornwall, Truro experienced a year-on-year growth rate of 1.31%, compared to 0.68% for Cornwall.

-Truro is notable for having one of the youngest average residents in Cornwall (77.7% under 65).
+Truro is notable for having one of the youngest average residents in Cornwall, with 77.7% aged under 65.
 2,773 people (13.4% of the residents) specified a Cornish only identity and 335 (1.6%) Cornish in combination with British - which is consistent the rest of Cornwall (14% and 1.6% respectively).
 3,168 households (33.6% of residents) are experiencing deprivation, and 4,744 (20.5%) are retirees.

 Major employers include the Royal Cornwall Hospital, Cornwall Council and Truro College.
 There are about 22,000 jobs available in Truro, but only 9,500 economically active people living there, which make commuting a major factor in its traffic congestion.
 Average earnings are higher than elsewhere in Cornwall.